 The People Had Enough…

-While the left-wing rebels had been evicted, the right-wing paramilitary groups moved in.
-The worst had passed, but years would pass before anything could reach a relative normal.
+While the left-wing rebels had been evicted, the far-right paramilitary groups moved in.
+The worst had passed, but years would go by before anything could reach a relative normal.

 The youth of the neighbourhood took action in their own ways.
 Rather than falling into the tempting world of gang life, many focused their energy in the form of art.
 Music and graffiti replaced the sounds gunfire and cracked brick walls.
 Guns and violence were slowly replaced by spray cans and street performance.